2022 Maryland Senate election: District 40

 The new 40th district encompasses communities in west Baltimore, including Morrell Park, Sandtown-Winchester, and Greenspring.
-First-term Democratic incumbent Antonio Hayes, who was elected in 2018 with 98.7% of the vote, is running for a second term.
+First-term Democratic incumbent Antonio Hayes, who was elected in 2018 with 98.7% of the vote, ran for a second term.

 District 41

 The new 41st district encompasses communities in west Baltimore, including Wyndhurst, Yale Heights, and Edmondson.
-First-term Democratic incumbent Jill P. Carter, who was elected in 2018 with 98.2% of the vote, is running for a second term unopposed.
+First-term Democratic incumbent Jill P. Carter, who was elected in 2018 with 98.2% of the vote, ran for a second term, unopposed.

 District 42

 The new 42nd district encompasses north Baltimore County, including Timonium, Parkton, and Hereford.
-First-term Republican incumbent Chris West, who was elected in 2018 with 51.0% of the vote, is running for a second term.
+First-term Republican incumbent Chris West, who was elected in 2018 with 51.0% of the vote, ran for a second term.